 - Mix things up!
 Be sure to cater towards different sensory learning styles through multi-modal content, incorporating reading, watching, and listening into different lessons.

-EdApp makes it easier than ever to allow employers to empower their staff the flexibility to go mobile with their learning, backed by pedagogical research and all the benefits that come from microlearning.
+EdApp learning management system makes it easier than ever to allow employers to empower their staff with the flexibility to go mobile with their blended-learning, backed by pedagogical research and all the benefits that come from microlearning.